MIT-LCP/physionet-build/deploy/README.md

 ## GCP integration
 There are two GCP integrations:
  - A service account to create and edit of buckets
- - A service account to manage the access of the buckets and Big Query handled by Google G Suite
+ - A service account to manage the access to the buckets and Big Query, both handled by Google G Suite

-Since Google G Suite goesnt have direct acess to GCP, the access has to be delegated to a service account.
+Since Google G Suite doesn't have direct acess to GCP, the access has to be delegated to a service account.

 The following variables should be added to the enviroment file:
 ```